Skip to Content

 7. Black-eyed Susan (Rudbeckia hirta Cherokee Sunset)

-Black-Eyed Susan is a popular and easy-to-care-for plant that can be found in zones 3 to 10.
+Black-Eyed Susan is a popular and easy-to-care-for plant in zones 3 to 10.
 It flowers bright blooms from June to September, can grow up to 3 feet tall, and the bushes can be dense.
-The Cherokee sunset variety has bright orange double flowers that can tolerate partial shade but it will stretch toward the light.
+The Cherokee sunset variety has bright orange double flowers that can tolerate partial shade, but it will stretch toward the light.

 8. Bird of paradise (Strelitzia)

 The bird of paradise plant is an impressive topical ornamental that can reach massive stature.
-The plant can grow up to 30 feet tall, so it can provide plenty of shade in your garden.
-Its width varies from 3 to 5 feet and can grow in zones 10 and 11.
+It can grow up to 30 feet tall, so it can provide plenty of shade in your garden.
+Its width varies from 3 to 5 feet, and it can grow in zones 10 and 11.

 Strelitzia flowers can be white, orange, or yellow.
-There are five species of bird of paradise, but S. reginae, S. juncea are the easiest to grow as garden plants.
-They like to have plenty of sun, but direct sunlight might burn their leaves, so some afternoon shade will e welcomed.
+There are five species of bird of paradise, but S. reginae and S. juncea are the easiest to grow as garden plants.
+They like plenty of sun, but direct sunlight might burn their leaves, so some afternoon shade will be welcome.

 9. Daylily (Hemerocallis)